Zara603/fn-search/README.md

 $ curl https://${API_BASE_URI}/api/search/offer-search?search=aus
 ```

+## Popular Locations

+Popular Locations are locations set by admin users to highlight locations to users, a popular location will be made up of one or more
+location alert. a Popular Location might be `NZ & The Pacifc` and be made up of alerts for `New Zealand` , `Fiji` and `The Cook Islands`

+For more information as to how Popular Locations work read the e2e tests for Popular Locations

 ##Redis Keys

 All redis keys currently have a prefix that helps with identifying the object, keys are as follows: